MarlinFirmware/Marlin/Marlin/Firmwares/README.md

 ###  **Perform a Z offset:**

   By menu:

-  - "Motion/MoveAxis" deactived the endstops.
+  - New procedure with the last firmware!!

-  - "Motion/MovesAxis/Move ZThen lower the nozzle slowly to adjust to a sheet of paper.
+       "Motion/MoveAxis" deactived the endstops.
-  - View the value on the display and enter the value in the Configuration/ProbeZOffset" (Value between -17.00 and -13.00)
+       "Motion/MovesAxis/Move ZThen lower the nozzle slowly to adjust to a sheet of paper.
-  - finally store the parameters "Configuration/StoreSettings".
+       View the value on the display and enter the value in the Configuration/ProbeZOffset" (Value between -17.00 and -13.00) finally store the parameters "Configuration/StoreSettings".

   By terminal:
   - deactivating the endstops with command M211 S0 =>read result in console.